 Along with this, the bulb and roots will turn mushy due to excess watering.
 These are the few signs through which you can identify the problem in your plant.

-The ZZ plant stem can turn brown because of underwatering and direct sunlight.
+ZZ plant stems can turn brown because of underwatering and direct sunlight.
 You should also refrain from overfertilizing this plant.

 The ZZ plant can grow new stems if you offer ideal conditions and nutrients.
 Generally, the plant produces a couple of new shoots every few months.